Nanostring-Biostats/SOOBiocWorkshop/README.md

 The *Introduction to SpatialOmicsOverlay* vignette demonstrates how to use OME-TIFF files, which are exported from the GeoMx platform.
 Participants will learn how to interact with this file type and generate informative plots over images.
 This vignette utilizes data from our [Spatial Organ Atlas](https://nanostring.com/products/geomx-digital-spatial-profiler/spatial-organ-atlas/).
 The Spatial Organ Atlas is a freely-accesible resource of whole transcriptome spatial profiles of functional components of tissues from human and mouse generated using our [Whole Transcriptome Atlas RNA assay](https://doi.org/10.1101/2021.09.29.462442).
 In particular, vignette users will be analyzing data from the mouse brain.
 This content is similar to the vignette available with the package upon installation.

-Mouse brain with ROIs only - see ROIs in space:
+Mouse brain with ROIs only - see ROIs in spatial context:

 ![](https://github.com/Nanostring-Biostats/SOOBiocWorkshop/blob/devel/images/fullBrainNoImage.png?raw=true)

-Mouse brain with ROIs and immunofluoresence image - see substructures samples:
+Mouse brain with ROIs and immunofluoresence image - see morphological substructures sampled:

 ![](https://github.com/Nanostring-Biostats/SOOBiocWorkshop/blob/devel/images/fullBrainwImage.png?raw=true)